-The Kitchen Feature That May Decrease Your Home’s Value
+The Kitchen Feature (and Cabinet Color) That May Decrease Your Home’s Value

 Buyers are looking for something more traditional.

 We may earn revenue from the products available on this page and participate in affiliate programs.

 Before you put your house on the market, perhaps you’ll swap out a few light fixtures or go over the trim and baseboards with a fresh coat of paint.
 But how about what not to do?
 It’s little things, from the awkward appliances to elaborate architectural details, that can rub a potential buyer the wrong way and end up costing you the listing price you wanted.
 They might not make a huge dent—$1,000 here, $3,000 there—but those small mistakes can add up.